2022 Himachal Pradesh Legislative Assembly election: Aam Aadmi Party

-On 6 April 2022, AAP held a roadshow in Mandi with Delhi CM Kejriwal and Punjab Chief Minister Bhagwant Mann.
+On 6 April 2022, AAP held a roadshow in Mandi with Delhi Chief Minister Arvind Kejriwal and Punjab Chief Minister Bhagwant Mann.The chief ministrial candidate was ajay kothial.
 Surjeet Thakur was appointed as President of the state unit in June 2022.

 Manifesto

 AAP promised 300 units of free electricity to every household, if AAP comes to power.

 Aam Aadmi Party published its 10 promises as guarantees of jobs for all youth, unemployment allowance, an advisory board for traders, end of "inspector rule", and corruption-free administration.